Robust SGLD algorithm for solving non-convex distributionally robust optimisation problems

-However, the function~$\tilde{V}$ in \eqref{defn:small_v} is not necessarily differentiable w.r.t.\ $\theta$ under our assumptions, hence, classical convergence results for the SGLD algorithm do not apply. \item To fix this issue, in Section~\ref{subsec:finite_grid}, we reduce the dual problem~\eqref{eqn:dro_problem_dual_transformed} to a discretised version \eqref{eqn:dro_problem_discrete_alt} with the data points defined on a finite grid.
+However, the function~$\tilde{V}$ in \eqref{defn:small_v} is not necessarily differentiable w.r.t.\ $\theta$ under our assumptions, hence, classical convergence results for the SGLD algorithm do not apply. \item To fix this issue, in Section~\ref{subsec:finite_grid}, we reduce the dual problem~\eqref{eqn:dro_problem_dual} to a discretised version \eqref{eqn:dro_problem_discrete} where the data points are defined on a finite grid $\Xi\cap \K_{\ell,\mathfrak{j}}^m$ with $\K_{\ell,\mathfrak{j}}$ defined in \eqref{defn:dyadic}.
 Consequently, $\tilde{V}$ in~\eqref{defn:small_v} becomes $\tilde{V}^{\ell,\mathfrak{j}}$ in~\eqref{defn:small_v_discrete} which can be approximated using continuously differentiable functions through certain smoothing methods. \item Finally, in Section~\ref{subsec:nesterov}, we apply Nesterov's smoothing technique to obtain a continuously differentiable approximation $\tilde{V}^{\delta,\ell,\mathfrak{j}}$ of $\tilde{V}^{\ell,\mathfrak{j}}$ defined in \eqref{defn:small_v_delta_discrete}.
 With this approximation, we further obtain a discretised and smoothed minimisation problem~\eqref{defn:v_delta}-\eqref{eqn:dro_problem_dual_discrete_smoothed} which can be solved by using the SGLD algorithm with a theoretical guarantee provided by \cite[Corollary 2.8]{zhang2023nonasymptotic}. \end{enumerate} Following these steps, we define the stochastic gradient of our proposed algorithm to be the gradient of $\tilde{V}^{\delta,\ell,\mathfrak{j}}$ w.r.t.\ $\theta$, given explicitly in \eqref{defn:grad_v_delta}.